This post may contain affiliate links.

 Costa Rican Recipes That Use This Rice Recipe

-Like I said, ticos eat a ton of white rice- it’s even part of what is called the canasta básica.
+Like I said, ticos eat a ton of homegrown long-grain white rice- it’s even part of what is called the canasta básica.
 The canasta básica is a group of food products that are essential to Costa Rican cuisine, and are thus price regulated by the government.
 Other products in the canasta include beans, coffee, sugar, milk, Salsa Lizano (sort of like Worcestershire sauce but way better), eggs, and more.

 Since most rice eaten in Costa Rica is also produced in Costa Rica, it’s affordable and accessible to the general population, and thus why so much of our cuisine is centered around this specific ingredient.
 And it is, of course, gluten-free!

 Here are some recipes that use Costa Rican white rice as the main ingredient: